...

 What is Carfentanil Used For?

-The drug’s high affinity for opioid receptors results in a profound analgesic and tranquilizing effect, enabling safe handling and care for these large animals.
-However, due to its exceptional potency, this drug is restricted to controlled veterinary settings, as even tiny amounts can lead to severe respiratory depression and overdose in humans, making it unsuitable and unsafe for human consumption.
+Carfentanil is primarily used as a veterinary tranquilizer for large animals, such as elephants and other wildlife.
+The drug’s high affinity for opioid receptors results in a strong analgesic and tranquilizing effect, enabling safe handling and care for these large animals.
+Legal carfentanil use is restricted to controlled veterinary settings, as even tiny amounts can lead to severe respiratory depression and overdose in humans.
+Carfentanil is unsuitable and unsafe for human use.

 Side Effects